taekwondodev/go-REST-Authentication/README.md

 ## Authentication with JWT

-The endpoints can be protected by the AuthMiddleware like for the refresh token endpoint.
-The AuthMiddleware check if the token received from the client is valid or not.
-The middleware is already implemented
+When an user sign in, the server respond with a message, an access token and a refresh token.
+The access token expires in 1 hour, the refresh token expires in 7 days.

+If the access token is expired, there is the refresh endpoint to get a new access token.

 ## Database

 I use postgreSQL for the project.
 At the start of your container instance will run the init script.
-It contains a table for the user.
+It contains a table for the user with username and password as attribute.

+## Docker

+I use docker to manage dependencies.
+I divided the project into 3 containers: backend, test, postgres.
+So every container will run indipendently from the other two.

 ## Requirements